upsetjs/venn.js/README.md

 // add a tooltip
 const tooltip = d3.select('body').append('div').attr('class', 'venntooltip');

-// add listeners to all the groups to display tooltip on mouseover div
+// add listeners to all the groups to display tooltip on mouseenter div
   .selectAll('g')
-  .on('mouseover', function (d) {
+  .on('mouseenter', function (d) {
     // sort all the areas relative to the current item venn.sortAreas(div, d);